Biodiversity

 "The truth is, every one of us, no matter who we are or where we live, can and must play a part in restoring nature".
 Sir David Attenborough 2023

 There is an enormous amount of good work being done to help biodiversity in the UK by both individuals and organisations.
-Our first year was largely spent understanding our individual interests and expertise in more detail and also developing external contacts and networks.
+In our third year, the 12 month period from spring 2024 to spring 2025, the number of projects and activities increased significantly:

-We have many other ideas and plans for 2023 and future years and would welcome more people to join our group – expertise is not necessary, just enthusiasm and a little bit of time!
+We would welcome more people to join our group – expertise is not necessary, just enthusiasm and a little bit of time!

 1 comment: